veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 The **Created data sets** tab shows the data sets that workspace members created.

 The **Shared with me** tab shows the data sets that were shared with you.
+You cannot modify the original data sets that were shared with you.
+However, you can copy those data sets and modify the copies.

 For each data set, in the top right corner, you can select the following action icons.
 1. Data set info - See data set name and its description.